-&lt;sup>5 Orig: "Those who practise with integrity"

-- Orig: "That which is beyond the conditioned world" - Orig: "To that which is worthy".
-This passage refers to the triple (taya) gems and not just to the Saṅgha. - "One who knows things as they are" is an unusual translation for Tathāgata.
+- 5 To practice 'directly' (Pāli: uju) means, to practice the most direct way to nibbāna; the straight way; no B-tours. - 6 Orig: "Who have practiced insightfully" - 7 Orig: "Those who practice with integrity" - 8 Orig: "The teaching of the Lord like a lamp" - 9 Orig: "Illuminating the path and its fruit, the Deathless" - 10 Orig: "That which is beyond the conditioned world" - 11 Orig: "To that which is worthy".
+This passage refers to the triple (taya) gems and not just to the Saṅgha. - 12 "One who knows things as they are" is an unusual translation for Tathāgata.
 Also "arisen in" is better than "has come into", otherwise one might think that he has come from somewhere, already being a Tathāgata. - No mention of "delusion" in the Pāli.
-It could also refer to samsāra or dukkha. - Orig: "grief" - Orig: "In brief the five focuses of identity are dukkha" - Orig: "Attachment to mental formations" - Orig: "Attachment to sense-consciousness" - Orig: "Mental formations are impermanent" - Orig: "Sense-consciousness is impermanent" - Orig: "Mental formations are not-self" - Orig: "Sense-consciousness is not-self" - Orig: "All conditions are transient" - Orig: "There is no self in the created or the uncreated".
-While this is not a very accurate translation, it is indeed the case that the term "sabbe dhammā" includes the uncreated, nibbāna (see AN 5.32). - Orig: "All of us are bound by birth ageing and death" - Orig: "grief" - In Pāli, these terms are in plural form, however, for the sake recitation they are kept singular. - Orig: "Bound by dukkha and obstructed by dukkha" - Orig: "paṭiggaṇhatu".
-Since paṭiggaṇhātu is also used later in the text, it should also be the same here; both are grammatically correct. - Orig: "The Dhamma holds those who uphold it from falling into delusion - Orig: "Who have practised insightfully"
+It could also refer to samsāra or dukkha. - 14 Orig: "grief" - 15 Orig: "In brief the five focuses of identity are dukkha" - 16 Orig: "Attachment to mental formations" - 17 Orig: "Attachment to sense-consciousness" - 18 Orig: "Mental formations are impermanent" - 19 Orig: "Sense-consciousness is impermanent" - 20 Orig: "Mental formations are not-self" - 21 Orig: "Sense-consciousness is not-self" - 22 Orig: "All conditions are transient" - 23 Orig: "There is no self in the created or the uncreated".
+While this is not a very accurate translation, it is indeed the case that the term "sabbe dhammā" includes the uncreated, nibbāna (see AN 5.32). - 24 Orig: "All of us are bound by birth ageing and death" - 25 Orig: "grief"

-- Orig: "Those who practise with integrity"

-- Orig: "what not": What not is usually followed by what is similar.

-- Orig: "lack of Dhamma" This translation is problematic, because a mere "lack of Dhamma" does not lead to rebirth in hell; otherwise all non-Buddhists would be destined to hell.
-In reality, it is the view and practise of "wrong Dhamma" that leads to hell, which is also substantiated by the Commentary, which defines "adhamma" as the opposite (paṭipakkha) of true Dhamma.

-- This line is missing in Wat Pah Nanachat chanting book

-- Orig: "from suffering"

-- There are two variations as to the sequence of these three verses.
+- 26 In Pāli, these terms are in plural form, however, for the sake recitation they are kept singular. - 27 Orig: "Bound by dukkha and obstructed by dukkha" - 28 Orig: "paṭiggaṇhatu".
+Since paṭiggaṇhātu is also used later in the text, it should also be the same here; both are grammatically correct. - 29 Orig: "benefit" - 30 Orig: "He trains perfectly those who wish to be trained".
+The aspect of wishing to be trained is not found in the Pāli. - 31 Orig: "The Dhamma holds those who uphold it from falling into delusion - 32 Orig: "Who have practiced insightfully" - 33 Orig: "Those who practice with integrity" - 34 Orig: "what not": What not is usually followed by what is similar. - 35 Orig: "lack of Dhamma" This translation is problematic, because a mere "lack of Dhamma" does not lead to rebirth in hell; otherwise all non-Buddhists would be destined to hell.
+In reality, it is the view and practice of "wrong Dhamma" that leads to hell, which is also substantiated by the Commentary, which defines "adhamma" as the opposite (paṭipakkha) of true Dhamma. - 36 This line is missing in Wat Pah Nanachat chanting book - 37 Orig: "from suffering" - There are two variations as to the sequence of these three verses.
 The sequence used here follows the sequence of Dhp 183 (Sabba pāpassa...), Dhp 184 (Khantī paramam...), Dhp 185 (Anūpavādo...).
-In contrast, the sequence Dhp 184, 183, 185 is commonly known as the "Ovādapātimokkha", and occurs at DN 14.

-- Orig: "Impermanent are all conditioned things"

-- Orig: "Dukkha are all conditioned things"
+In contrast, the sequence Dhp 184, 183, 185 is commonly known as the "Ovādapātimokkha", and occurs at DN 14. - 39 Orig: "Impermanent are all conditioned things" - 40 "Dukkha" here refers to the five aggregates themselves, as explained in SN 56.11: "The five aggregates of clinging are dukkha".
+Along similar lines, the five aggregates are called "burdens" in SN 22.22. - 41 Orig: "Dukkha are all conditioned things"

-- Orig: "From the floods dry land they reach"

-- Orig: "Thus for a night of non-decline"

-- Orig: "a shining night of prosperty"

-- "The term "blessing" is used throughout this chanting book to convey the meaning of "support", or "a beneficial thing", without implying the underlying Christian connotations this term may have in popular use.

-- Orig: "ardent committed"

-- Orig: "Even"

-- Orig: "to fixed views" This refers specifically to "wrong views" and does not include "right view", since even Arahants hold right view (see AN 10.112).

-- Orig: "It is this Noble Eightfold Path"

-- Orig: "grief"